Forthcoming in February:

 —author Will Self, reviewing America From the Air in The Los Angeles Times

-Northwest Mountain Wildflowers is currently unavailable, though if you already have it it will still work.
+Northwest Mountain Wildflowers is currently unavailable.
+If you already have it it will still work on iOS 10 and earlier, but it will not work if you upgrade to iOS 11.
 A field guide you carry in your iPhone or iPod, it weighs nothing, and doesn’t require a cellular or wi-fi connection, as it loads completely onto your device.

 It describes 549 species of herbaceous flowering plants within a range stretching from the coast to Grand Teton and Jasper National Parks.
 Lots of the species pages have more than one photo, for a total of 925 identification photos; dozens more photos illustrate flower parts, families, regional geography, and natural history “extras.”